Issues like identity theft and mistaken identity can cause obstacles when it comes to background checks. Learn more about the most common challenges.

 Identity verification should go beyond a form I-9 verification—which all employers must complete for candidates to verify their identity and authorization to work in the US.
 Relying solely on remote I-9 verification may not be enough, as candidates may be using a false identity in order to obtain a job.
 Additionally, issues like mistaken identity and ID theft can cause even more obstacles for employers and candidates.

-However, with an identity verification check, employers can assess whether the information they’re receiving in a background check actually belongs to the candidate.
+However, with an ID check, employers can assess whether the information they’re receiving in a background check actually belongs to the candidate.
 Without it, companies may be left vulnerable to hiccups that can be costly, like:

 - Hiring a candidate who is falsifying their identity